LIST-LUXEMBOURG/app4cam-backend/README.md

 1. Open Motion config file: `sudo nano /etc/motion/motion.conf`
 2. Configure the following parameters in order of appearance:

-   On Raspberry Pi (for the Raspberry camera):
+   On Raspberry Pi (for the Raspberry camera only):

    ```
    mmalcam_name vc.ril.camera